 The condition of the schools in Moray is the worst in Scotland.
 There has been recent investment in two new secondary schools in Elgin and a new primary school in Keith.
 A new secondary school in Lossiemouth is under construction.
-Four primary schools - in Elgin, Forres, Lossiemouth and Buckie - were significantly refurbished.
+Four primary schools - in Elgin.
+Lossiemouth and Buckie - were significantly refurbished.
 Despite this the overall condition of the school estate is poor.
 The improvement of the school estate as part of the agenda to improve educational attainment is one of the Council's key priorities.
-A review of the Learning Estate forms part of the Council's Improvement and Modernisation Programme and the outcome of that review will help to shape future financial planning.